 MASS TIMES FOR COMING WEEK

-in the evening please close the car park gates.
+Would those who are last to leave the Parish grounds in the evening please close the car park gates.

 ARRANGEMENTS FOR BAPTISM IN OUR PARISH

 The Sacrament of Baptism is one of the most joyful occasions both for the family and the Parish and everyone is welcome.
-The next Baptismal Course takes place on Tuesday 18th February in the Iona Room from 8.00pm to 9.30pm, where parents will receive their Baptismal pack and can arrange the date for their child’s Baptism.
+The next Baptismal Course takes place on Tuesday 24th November in the Iona Room from 8.00pm to 9.30pm, where parents will receive their Baptismal pack and can arrange the date for their child’s Baptism.
 Baptisms in the Parish take place on the first and last Sunday of each month and attendance at the course is arranged through Philomena in the Parish Office.

 Many thanks to all who contributed so generously to the collections.